goongoguma/Udemy/Webpack-2-The-Complete-Developer's-Guide/Memo.md

 - When I make that change, webpack-dev-server will automatically rebuild our project, but it decides to only rebuild one individual file.
 Therefore webpack-dev-server does not rebuild our entire project, it just takes care of that very small change.
   The result of which, the rebuild time is dramatically shortened.
 - But when we give a change to webpack.config file, we have to restart webpack-dev-server.
 - Unlike 'npm run build', webpack-dev-server does not create files in dist folder.
-Those files are saved in only in memory and we navigate 'localhose:8080' then the project files are served directly out of memory, not directly from our hard drive.
+Those files are saved in only in memory and when we navigate 'localhose:8080' then the project files are served directly out of memory, not directly from our hard-drive.
-  _dev-server is only for development not for production use._
+- _dev-server is only for development not for production use._
 - Because when we run webpack-dev-server, it will internally execute webpack.
-But it stops webpack from actually saving any files in our project file directory.
+But it stops webpack from actually saving any files in our project file directory. (no file generated in dist folder)
 - In order words, if you want to get raw development assets, you have to run 'webpack' not 'webpack-dev-server'.

 25. React Router with Codesplitting

 - Using code splitting with React-router is a fantastic way to break up an application into smaller parts and this is something that gets really useful when you are working on really large React projects.
-- In router.js file, when a user first lands at our website, they can grab the big bundle.js file and that will have all the code they neede for show the very root base routes of the application which are Home and ArtistMain components.
+- In router.js file, when a user first lands at our website, they can grab the bundle.js file and that will have all the code they need for show the very root base routes of the application which are Home and ArtistMain components.
 - Then as the user starts to navigate around the app, we will add in some code splitting to dynamically load up the ArtistCreate, ArtistDetail and ArtistEdit components.
 - What we are going to do is transforming general jsx structure into a plain JS object. (this is actually what react-router does behind the scenes all the jsx you write.)